Subho07/scattering-purity-and-complexity/README.md

 <p align="center">
 <img src="rs2_purity_complexity.PNG" width="1200" height="400" alt = "Images of (a) Pauli RGB, (b) Purity and Complexity for RS-2 FP SAR data over San Francisco.
 Here, O stands for Ocean, U stands for urban, OU stands for oriented urban, V stands for vegetation and B stands for barren land with sparse vegetation">

-Figure: Images of (a) Pauli RGB, (b) Purity and (c) Complexity for RS-2 FP SAR data over San Francisco.
+**Figure**: Images of (a) Pauli RGB, (b) Purity and (c) Complexity for RS-2 FP SAR data over San Francisco.
 Here, O stands for Ocean, U stands for urban, OU stands for oriented urban, V stands for vegetation and B stands for barren land with sparse vegetation